11 Late-Night Facts About Waffle House

-Waffle House has been around for 60 years, but how much do you know about this iconic southern food chain?
+Waffle House has been around for over 60 years, but how much do you know about this iconic southern food chain?
 Scatter, smother, and cover your brain with these facts.

 In the mid-1950s, Joe Rogers and Tom Forkner were neighbors working for the Toddle House chain and at a real estate agency, respectively.
 The two men decided they wanted to open their own restaurant, one that focused on its customers—and on Labor Day 1955, the first Waffle House opened its doors in Avondale Estates, Georgia.